 MICA's liaison office is responsible for certifying eligibility for each export applicant to his or her chosen institutions and does not guarantee acceptance at the host institution.
 Acceptance into the host institution does not guarantee a Tuition Exchange scholarship.
 The host institution grants the scholarship and each institution has its own process for scholarship selection.
 These scholarships are not automatic.
 Many institutions choose their scholarship recipients based on the academic profile of the applicant.

-Full-time, benefit eligible employees in the first semester beginning after two years of continuous full-time employment may complete an "Application for Tuition Exchange Form" in the Fall semester.
+Full-time, benefit-eligible employees in the first semester beginning after two years of continuous full-time employment may complete an application on the Tuition Exchange website at www.tuitionexchange.org to apply in the Fall semester.
 All eligible employees will be ranked and ordered by years of service.
 In order to maintain a status in "good standing", MICA must monitor the import/export balance during a 5 year period.
 The number of eligible employees will vary to satisfy that requirement.
 The scholarship does not always cover full tuition*.

 End of Fall Semester: Each applicant will receive verification of eligibility and be informed of their priority ranking.
 If the number of applicants exceeds the number of Tuition Exchange scholarships available for export, applicants will be selected on the following priority: